Fox1N69/fox1n69/README.md

 <h1 align="center"><img src="./hello.gif" width="200" height="70" align="center" /> <br/> I'm Pavel Maksimovich</h1>
-<h3 align="center">I'am a junior software engineer..
+<h3 align="center">I'am a software engineer..
 My goal in this life is to develop useful software that will help most people.
 I have been interested in programming since I was 12 years old.
 I recently started learning Golang and decided to develop in the field of web development.
 I also study English hard to work abroad.</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=fox1n69" alt="fox1n69" /></a> </p>